If you are not already a member of the botanic garden, here’s your chance.

 - Members’ coffee mornings; talks, tours and trips to other gardens

-- Annual garden party – special day for NBGW members, including talks, workshops and events.
+- Annual garden party – a special ‘members-only’ day including talks, workshops and events.

-- Members’ magazine – Yr Ardd – 3 editions per annum
+- Members’ magazine – Yr Ardd – three editions per annum

 - Varied and full events calendar throughout the year: talks, concerts, food and craft fairs, music, theatre, and horticultural events